tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

 - Double-click StartHere.html placed on the Kali desktop which will redirect you to the workshop content on github so you can copy it from there
 - If necessary StartHere.html is also available on each Windows system under c:\Temp
 - After that you can use `Ctrl` + `Shift` `c` or `v` for the Kali VM
  - Or `Ctrl` + `c`or `v` for the Windows VMs
 #### Alternative Copy & Paste Methods
 - Copy and paste from your laptop to the Guacamole active session is done by bringing up the "menu" on the left of the screen by pressing `Shift` + `Ctrl` + `Alt`
-  - Then use your laptops regular copa and paste key combo to copy/paste to/from the text field called `Clipboard`
+  - Then use your laptops regular copy and paste key combo to copy/paste to/from the text field called `Clipboard`
   - After that you can use `Ctrl` + `Shift` `c` or `v` for the Kali VM
   - Or `Ctrl` + `c`or `v` for the Windows VMs
   - Press `Shift` + `Ctrl` + `Alt` again to hide the menu again and return to the desktop